hringbauer/hapROH/package/upload_instructions.md

 Use `/Notebooks/Tests/hapCon_test_chicago.ipynb` to run tests of hapCon.

 ### Create the Source Package
-Update version in setup.py to next version number (currently v0.52)
+Update version in setup.py to next version number

 ### Update setuptools.
 Delete previous ./dist/* (alternatively be specific below what to upload):